 This course introduces students to objectives and techniques used in assessment.
 It focuses on the interdependent relationship between the intended learning outcomes and the assessment system.
 In addition, the course familiarizes the student with a variety of assessment instruments.
 The student is required to master the principal computing tools appropriate to grade distribution and grade comparison as well as to elementary statistical studies.
-Pre-requisite: EDUC 213/ 217

-EDUC 217 TEACHING METHODS
+EDUC 217 GENERAL DIDACTICS

 The objective of this course is to become acquainted with didactic terminology and concepts.
 It includes a theoretical and practical part.
 The theoretical part anchored in a scientific experimental methodology of thinking consists of developing the different concepts: didactic triangle, didactic transposition, didactic contract, didactic mediation and didactic situation.
 The practical part anchored in a scientific experimental methodology of acting aims at describing, explaining and critically analyzing concrete teaching - learning situations.
-Co-Requisite with EDUC 213.